RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/44-ACT.md

 <sup>36</sup> And some days after Paul said unto Barnabas, Let us go again and visit our brethren in every city where we have preached the word of the Lord, [and see] how they do.
 <sup>37</sup> And Barnabas determined to take with them John, whose surname was Mark.
 <sup>38</sup> But Paul thought not good to take him with them, who departed from them from Pamphylia, and went not with them to the work.
-<sup>39</sup> And the contention was so sharp between them, that they departed asunder one from the other : and so Barnabas took Mark, and sailed unto Cyprus;
+<sup>39</sup> And the contention was so sharp between them, that they departed asunder one from the other: and so Barnabas took Mark, and sailed unto Cyprus;
 <sup>40</sup> And Paul chose Silas, and departed, being recommended by the brethren unto the grace of God.
 <sup>41</sup> And he went through Syria and Cilicia, confirming the churches.
 ## Chapter 16